 Parking Ticket Scenarios with Supporting Documentation

-This list shows instances in which you should be able to support arguments against the ticket.
+This list shows instances in which you should be able to provide images or documentation to support arguments against a ticket:

 - The meter read failed.

 - The coin did not register.

-- You have a service request confirmation number from the Citywide Call Center obtained on the same date the ticket was issued.
+- You have a service request confirmation number from the Citywide Call Center for a report on a broken meter obtained on the same date the ticket was issued.
 Although a confirmation number will not result in a ticket automatically being dismissed, it will assist the District Department of Transportation (DDOT) in determining if the meter was inoperable.

 - You paid for parking with ParkMobile.
 Submit your ParkMobile Detailed Sessions Report that shows tag number, parking zone number, start time, end time, and date.
 The ParkMobile monthly invoice is not an acceptable document.

 - Ticket is defective.

 - The incorrect tag number.
 For example, your tag number is MD OQM123 and the tag number on the ticket is MD OOM123.
 Provide a copy of your vehicle registration as evidence for contesting the ticket.

 - The time is missing.
 The time does not include AM or PM unless time is noted on a 24-hour cycle or what is usually termed as military time.